STORM-IRIT/Radium-Engine/Docs/develWithRadium.md

 # How to code in Radium

 There are three main options to work with Radium:
-1. Write a plugin: full access to the Radium data structures, perfect to implement a new fonctionality: mesh processing, rendering.
+1. Write a plugin: full access to the Radium data structures, perfect to implement a new functionality: mesh processing, rendering.
 2. Write an application: give total control over the GUI, the camera settings, etc...
 3. Contribute to Radium libraries: to improve/extend core components of Radium.
-4. Testing: extend radium tests to improve testing coverage or when adding new functionalities.
+4. Testing: extend radium tests to improve testing coverage or when adding new functionality.

 ## Radium Plugin
 Tutorial here: https://github.com/STORM-IRIT/Radium-PluginExample